Giorgi Lomaia: Club career

-He made his debut for the Georgian national team in 1998 and has been capped 25 times for the team as of 2006.
-In July 2007 Lomaia was loaned from FC Carl Zeiss Jena to Ukrainian side FC Karpaty Lviv.
-Having played two matches in Lviv, Lomaia departed due to the club's dissatisfaction with his physical conditions.

 International career

-In International football, Lomaia has been the first choice goalkeeper in UEFA Euro 2008 qualifying with seven appearances.
+In International football, Lomaia was the first choice goalkeeper in UEFA Euro 2008 qualifying with seven appearances.

 In 2006 FIFA World Cup qualification (UEFA), he took the first choice place from Akaki Devadze.

 In UEFA Euro 2004 qualifying with eight appearances, he took the first choice place from Davit Gvaramadze.

-Personal
+Personal life

 He is the brother of Davit Lomaia.